dutchmims/Food-World/README.md

 ### Heroku

-- The project was deployed using Code Institutes mock terminal for Heroku
-- Fork or clone this repository.
-- Ensure the Profile is in place.
-- requirements.txt can be left empty as this project does not use any external libraries
-- Create a new app in Heroku
+- Create a new app in Heroku.
-- Select "New" and "Create new app"
+- Select new and create new app.
-- Name the new app and click "Create new app"
+- Name the new app then click create new app.
-- In "Settings" select "BuildPack" and select Python and Node.js.
-(Python must be at the top of the list)
+- In settings, select buildpack, then select Python and Node.js.
+Python must be 1st in the list.
-- Whilst still in "Settings", click "Reveal Config Vars" and input the folloing.
-KEY: PORT, VALUE: 8000.
-Nothing else is needed here as this project does not have any sensitive files
+- In settings, click reveal config vars, then add your KEY, PORT, and VALUE variabiles.
-- Click on "Deploy" and select your deploy method and repository
+- Click deploy then select your deploy method and repository.
 - Click "Connect" on selected repository.
-- Either choose "Enable Automatic Deploys" or "Deploy Branch" in the manual deploy section
+- Click deploy branch.
-- Heroku will now deploy the site
+- Heroku will deploy your site.

 # Known Bugs